See also Situational Modifiers

 Initiative +3 (minimum 10)

-1/2 manoeuvre speed (feats require a full manoeuvre)
+1/2 manoeuvre speed (feats require full manoeuvre speed)

 +3 wild surge (2-4 if not normally rolled)